 04. Really, Truly Listen

-When interacting with your client, listen to everything they say and if possible, communicate in person or through video chat so you can not only hear their words, but see their facial expressions and body language.
+When interacting with your client, listen to everything they say and if possible, communicate in person or through video chat so you can not only hear their voice but see their facial expressions and body language.

 As the expert hired and the leader of the project at hand, you need to make sure that you understand their client, what they need, what they say, and what they mean, because what they say and what they mean aren’t always the same thing.
 By taking the time to listen, you’ll help your client feel valued, cared for, and understood, and you’ll also be more valued and appreciated.